Privacy-Preserving Constrained Domain Generalization via Gradient Alignment: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have achieved remarkable success in the field of medical imaging classification on various tasks (e.g., tumour detection and classification, X-ray image analysis).
-Such achievements are driven by the availability of the large-scale training data.
-To guarantee reliable clinical decision support based on artificial intelligence (AI) oriented medical imaging applications, the large amount of medical data are indispensable for training purposes \cite{kaissis2020secure}.
-However, reasonably large-scale dataset for clinically realistic environments are infeasible to collect due to two reasons.
-First, though medical image data can be obtainable from multiple sources, aggregating the data for training may not be feasible due to the privacy regulations.
+Deep neural networks (DNNs) have achieved remarkable success in various applications, such as computer vision, natural language processing, and acoustic verification.
+For example, in the field of medical imaging classification (e.g., tumour detection and classification, X-ray image analysis), DNN model can even achieve higher diagnosis accuracy compared with human doctors.

+The tremendous achievements of DNNs are driven by the availability of the large-scale training data.
+To guarantee reliable decision support based on artificial intelligence (AI) oriented applications, the large amount of data are indispensable for training purposes \cite{najafabadi2015deep,kaissis2020secure}.
+However, reasonably large-scale dataset for some realistic environments (e.g., clinical environment \cite{guan2021domain, yang2022minimally}) are infeasible to collect due to two reasons.
+First, though annotated data can be collected from multiple sources, aggregating the data for training may not be feasible due to the privacy regulations.
 For example, European General Data Protection Regulation (GDPR) has imposed strict rules regarding the storage and exchange of the health data.
-Second, even though data access permission can be obtained, collecting large-scale and representative medical imaging data can still be difficult due to the variation of imaging protocols, device vendors and patient populations.
-Thus, the trained DNNs for medical imaging classification are typically prone to be lack of generalization capability, especially for the out-of-distribution data which are ``unseen" during the training stage.
+Second, even though data access permission can be obtained, collecting large-scale and representative data can still be difficult due to the variation of capturing protocols, device vendors and environments.
+Thus, the trained DNNs are typically prone to be lack of generalization capability when annotated large-scale data are not available during training stage, especially for the out-of-distribution data which are ``unseen" during the training stage.